Py-Swift/wiki-source/docs/project/kivy/create.md

     psproject init HelloWorld
     ```

+!!! info "You should now have a HelloWorld/pyproject.toml looking like this:"
+    ```toml
+    --8<-- "docs/project/kivy/pyproject.toml
+    ```

-!!! info "You should now have a kivy_app/pyproject.toml looking like this:"
+!!! info "You should now have a HelloWorld/pyproject.toml looking like this:"
     ```toml
     [project]
     name = "kivy-app" # have no effect on the xcode app name